29 Early Retirement Tips, Strategies, Tricks, & Hacks

-35. Getting a Tax Return?
+26. Getting a Tax Refund?
 Put it Into Your Retirement Savings

-If you are lucky enough to get a tax return, this is an excellent opportunity to boost your retirement savings.
+If you are lucky enough to get a tax refund, this is an excellent opportunity to boost your retirement savings.

 Sure, there is lots you could spend the money on, but why not invest in your future security and happiness?

-- Living in a state with a high tax base?
+- Living in a state with a high tax rate (looking at you, California)?
 Consider relocation to a state with a low tax rate — especially once you retire.

 - When it comes time to take withdrawals from your retirement savings accounts, monitor your tax bracket very carefully

-- Be careful to take mandatory withdrawals after age 70.5 and be careful about early withdrawals
+- Be careful to take mandatory withdrawals after age 72 and be careful about early withdrawals.

 28. Know How to Turn Savings into Income